brighthr/slate/source/includes/Rota/_rota.md

 Parameter | Description
 --------- | -----------
-RotaToCopyId | The integer Id of the rota you want to copy
+RotaToCopyId | The Guid Id of the rota you want to copy

 ### Body parameters